As of 10/26/2020

 Visit Beloit’s first and foremost concern is the health and safety of all residents in and visitors to the greater Beloit region.
 Our organization continues to support the local, state, and federal decisions to take proactive measures in safeguarding the public.

 We have open lines of communication with our tourism-related businesses and partners to understand the economic hardships that they are experiencing.

 Visit Beloit’s office is currently open for business, but we recommend calling ahead to schedule an appointment to visit us.
-The Beloit Travel Wisconsin Welcome Center is currently closed due to parking lot construction work around the Beloit Rest Area #22.
+The Beloit Travel Wisconsin Welcome Center is open, as well.
 All Visit Beloit staff are available by phone and email.
 Click here for staff contact information.